ProphetLamb-Organistion/Groundbeef/README.md

 # Groundbeef

-Collection of personal tools and utility functionality written in C# using .NET Standard 2.1, .NET Core 3.1, WPF, and Nullable context.
+Collection of personal tools and utility functionality written in C# 8.0 with Nullable context using .NET Standard 2.1, .NET Core 3.1, and WPF.

 ## Table of contents